aperturerobotics/controllerbus/README.md

     exampleField: "Hello world!"
   # ID of the configuration type
   id: controllerbus/example/boilerplate
-  # revision # for overriding previous configs
+  # rev # for overriding previous configs
-  revision: 1
+  rev: 1
 ```

 In this case, `example-1` is the ID of the controller.
 If multiple ConfigSet are
-applied with the same ID, the latest revision wins.
+applied with the same ID, the latest rev wins.
 The ConfigSet controller
 will automatically start and stop controllers as ConfigSets are changed.

 ### How does it work?